jasonrollins/shareplum/README.rst

 SharePlum
 ==========

-shareplum allows a more pythonic approach to reading from and wrting to SharePoint site contents.
+SharePlum allows a more pythonic approach to reading from and writing to SharePoint site contents.

 Usage:
 ::